spear-sim/spear/docs/building_spearsim.md

 ## Install an appropriate compiler

 If you're developing on Windows or macOS, you will need to install a specific compiler that is compatible with Unreal Engine 5.2.
+If you're developing on Linux, the Unreal Engine ships with its own version of `clang` and `libc++`, so there is no need to install another compiler.
 We have verified that the following compilers behave as expected.

 ```
 Windows: Visual Studio 2022